KEVM: Semantics of EVM in K

 On OSX, using Homebrew, after installing the command line tools package:

-brew tap homebrew/cask brew install --cask java brew install automake libtool gmp mpfr pkg-config maven z3 libffi openssl make libsecp256k1
+brew tap homebrew/cask brew install --cask java brew install automake libtool gmp mpfr pkg-config maven z3 libffi openssl python make libsecp256k1

 NOTE: a previous version of these instructions required the user to run